Roolim1/Bridge/README.md

    sudo apt-get install libayatana-appindicator3-dev sudo ufw allow 5353/udp

-2. Then, go to the Releases section.
+2. Then, go to the [Releases](../../releases).
 Download the .deb package and install.

    Thank You.